-12.6 MADI Merger
+13.5 MADI Merger

-Another very interesting application, else only possible by using very special and expensive devices, becomes reality when using more than one ADI-642: combining the audio channels of multiple MADI sources into one single MADI wire.
+Another very interesting application becomes reality when using more than one ADI-6432: combining the audio channels of multiple MADI sources into one single MADI wire.
 The need for this application arises quite often, because many devices don't make use of the full channel count.
 Often only 32 or 40 channels are used.
 A HDSP MADI card allows to record 64 channels simultaneously into a computer.
 To also use the remaining channels, further channels have to be added to the original MADI signal.
-Two examples will show how the ADI-642 can handle this task with ease.